Cognitive Benefits of Learning a Second Language

 Several studies have shown that people who speak two or more languages are more empathetic than those who speak only one language.
 And the reason behind this is pretty straightforward.
 [11]

-When you're bilingual, you become more attuned to cultural differences and norms.
-This heightened sensitivity helps you understand and connect with others' thoughts and emotions on a deeper level.
-Plus, being bilingual means you have to navigate and reconcile different cultural values, which leads to a greater appreciation for complex social and emotional issues.
+Plus, being bilingual means navigating and reconciling different cultural values, which leads to a greater appreciation for complex social and emotional issues.

 All this maturity in processing diverse perspectives and emotions gives you a superpower against anxiety and helps you handle social situations more easily.